brlala/Networking-Basic/readme.md

 1. A computer will look in it's cache file, then host file for a request.
 2. If neither is found, it will send a DNS request to the router, the router will then query the Local DNS Server.
 3. If neither is found, the local DNS server will query the external DNS server.
+  - as example www.apple.com
+  - resolver will send to root server and cache the response of TLD domain for root server (<a>.root-servers.net) to find .com TLD(Top Level Domain) server
+  - root server will pass them to .com TLD server
+  - .com TLD server will pass them to authorative nameserver ns1.apple.com
 4. External DNS will return with the correct IP and location.
 5. Local DNS will cache it and return back to client.
 6. Client will then make a request directly though router with the information.